Location: Akershus, Norway

 Location: Munchen, Germany

-Bavaria is one of the strongest economic regions in Europe and enjoys an excellent global reputation as high-tech location.
+Bavaria is one of the strongest economic regions in Europe and enjoys an excellent global reputation as a high-tech location.
 The gross domestic product per capita is one of the highest worldwide.
 The employment dynamics outperforms that of all other German states.
 Bavaria offers employees the best job prospects and companies a highly qualified workforce.
 Bavaria is in the forefront of technical and economic progress with major international companies, strong medium-sized firms, and future-oriented research.

 Location: Beek, Netherlands